MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 ---
-title: Create advanced conversation flow using branches and loops - Bot Framework SDK
+title: Create advanced conversation flow using branches and loops in Bot Framework SDK
 description: Learn how to manage a complex conversation flow with dialogs in the Bot Framework SDK.
 keywords: complex conversation flow, repeat, loop, menu, dialogs, prompts, waterfalls, dialog set
 author: JonathanFingold